viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 If you want to use a pre-trained model instead of training your own, or already have a model you want to use, you can upload an existing model instead.

 {{% alert title="Info" color="info" %}}
-If you trained your own model in the previous section, skip to the next section.
+If you trained your own model in the previous sections, skip to [Configure the ML model and vision services](#configure-the-ml-model-and-vision-services).
 {{% /alert %}}

-For example, you could use the object detection model we trained for the [Turn on Lights with Object Detection tutorial](/tutorials/projects/light-up/), which was trained on many common objects, including animals, vehicles, household items, and sports gear.
+For example, you could use the object detection model we used for the [Turn on Lights with Object Detection tutorial](/tutorials/projects/light-up/), which was trained on many common objects, including animals, vehicles, household items, and sports gear.
 You can download that model here:

 - <file>[effdet0.tflite](https://github.com/viam-labs/devrel-demos/blob/main/Light%20up%20bot/effdet0.tflite)</file>: The TFLite model file containing the trained model.
 - <file>[labels.txt](https://github.com/viam-labs/devrel-demos/blob/main/Light%20up%20bot/labels.txt)</file>: The corresponding labels file containing the labels to assign to matching detected objects.